 The time frame for Statute of Limitations does vary depending on where you live in the United States.
 Some states allow for only two years for personal injury claims, such as Alabama, Georgia, and California.
 Other states will allow a person to file a personal injury claim for up to six years, including Maine, Minnesota, and North Dakota.

-Exemptions to the Statute of Limitations in Florida
+Exemptions to the Florida Statute of Limitations

 When you are filing an auto accident claim, and there was a death as a result of the accident, the claim is no longer negligence.
 It is considered to be a wrongful death claim.
 If this is the case, you will only have two years to file the claim.
 If this time expires prior to the claim being filed, the right will be lost to receive compensation.